How To Harden Your Seedlings For A Successful Garden.

-Watch for high winds as well.
-If you have a windy day you can still put your plants outside, just keep them close to your house for protection or put them under a woven deck chair so they still get some sun but the winds cannot hurt them.
+You will also want to watch for high winds as well.
+If you have a windy day you can still put your plants outside, just keep them close to your house for protection or you can put them under a woven deck chair so they still get some sun but the winds cannot hurt them.

 If you have quite a few plants to harden up, taking them in and out each day can be quite a task.
-To help, I like to put them on a cart that I can easily wheel in and out of our barn or garage.
+To help, I like to put my flats on a cart that I can easily wheel in and out of our barn or garage.

 A garden or utility wagon works well too!

-I just put them out for a few hours the first day working my way up to full days and some early evenings as well.
+Just put them out for a few hours the first day working your way up to full days and some early evenings as well.

-Each night the plants come back into the house.
-At this point, my plants are big enough not to have to go back under the grow lights.
+Each night, bring the plants back into the house so they are protected from the cold damp air.
+At this point, your plants should large enough to not need the grow lights.